jiaxuwu/jiaxuwu.github.io/_posts/2020-10-02-testing-mathjax.md

 Several tools have also been developed to annotate plant NLR genes in a rapid way, such as NLR-parser (Steuernagel et al. 2015), NLGenomeSweeper (Toda et al. 2020) and NLR-Annotator
 (Steuernagel et al. 2020).
-Ren-seq allows us to design bait libraries using NLR sequences predicted from plant genomes.
+Renseq allows us to design bait libraries using NLR sequences predicted from plant genomes.
 After that, the complementarity of isolated DNA to baits can enrich NLR encoding fragments, and more than 500-fold enrichment of NLR genes relative to other genes can be achieved.
 The repetitive nature of NLR genes hampered de novo assembly of this family.
 Reads generated are around 3-4 kb in length (longer than average NLR sequence).
 These long sequence reads are especially well suited for de novo assembly of whole NLR genes including their regulatory elements.
 Ren-Seq has been